Portrait of Franciszek Salezy Potocki

 Information about author

-Franciszek Salezy Potocki (1700–1772) was the son of Jozef Potocki and Teofila Cetner.
-He was a voivode of Belz, Krajczy of the Crown, voivode of Volyn and Kyiv.
+Franciszek Salezy Potocki (1700–1772) was a son of Jozef Potocki and Teofila Cetner.
+He was a voivode of Belz, Carver (krajczy) of the Crown, voivode of Volyn and Kyiv.
 Franciszek Salezy Potocki was the owner of Chervonohrad (Khrystynopil), a philanthropist, who built hospitals.
-He was married twice: his first wife was Zofia Rzeczycka, the second – Anna Potocka, the mother of Stanislaw Szczesny, who founded Sofiyivka Park in Uman.
-The half–length portrait of the man is done in the traditional manner: the figure is turned three–quarters to the right, he is wearing a terracotta–red caftan with a blue ribbon and the Order of the White Eagle emerges out of a dark background.
-There is also a distinctive inscription: Franciszek Potocki / Wda Kijowski / Kaniwski, starosta.
-The inscription was obviously made later, as Salezy Potocki was not the elder of Kaniv.
-According to M. Gebarowicz, the artist mistakenly confused the portrayed man with Mikolaj Potocki.
+He was married twice: his first wife was Zofia Rzeczycka, the second one – Anna Potocka, the mother of Stanislaw Szczesny, who founded Sofiyivka Park in Uman.
+The waist-length image of the man is portrayed in a traditional manner.
+In the dark background, there is a carefully painted figure of a man turned three-quarters to the right, in a terracotta-red kontusz (a long robe) with a blue ribbon and the Order of the White Eagle.
+Researchers of Ukrainian painting attribute the authorship to various painters; Mieczyslaw Gebarowicz considered the portrait to be painted by a French artist, and Volodymyr Ovsiichuk attributes it to the works by Hiacintus Olesinski.

 - The name of the person portrayed